koenstrien/ignitioncomputing/_posts/careers/2024-05-27-Research-Software-Engineer.md

 - Lively work place in city centre of Eindhoven;
 - Lots of opportunities to grow;

-To apply, send your job application, which includes CV and cover letter, to <careers@ignitioncomputing.com>.
+To apply, send your job application, which includes CV and cover letter, to <careers@ignitioncomputing.com> before Monday June 17th.